-Business goals articulate what a business aims to achieve over a period of time.
-To be effective, business goals should be specific and include a date by which they should be accomplished.
-The specificity and the timeline enable organizations to measure if they've met their stated goals -- and, if not, to know by how much they've fallen short.
+For business goals to be effective, they should be specific and have a deadline.
+The specificity and the timeline enable organizations to measure if they've met their stated goals -- and, if not, to know how far they've fallen short.

-"Business goals are the way that businesses keep their activities aligned," said George Westerman, senior lecturer at the MIT Sloan School of Management and CIO award co-chair of the MIT Sloan CIO Symposium.
+"Business goals are the way that businesses keep their activities aligned," said George Westerman, senior lecturer at the MIT Sloan School of Management, founder of the Global Opportunity Initiative and co-chair of the MIT Sloan CIO Leadership Awards.

-"Grow the production department by 20% over the next three years" is an example of the specificity that makes up a business goal, she said.
+"'Grow the production department by 20% over the next three years'" is an example of the specificity of an effective business goal, Jones said.

-Business goals identify what the business aims to achieve, but they do not state how the organization plans to get them done.
-The business's strategic plan typically lays out at a high level the actions that the organization intends to take to reach its goals.
+While business goals identify what the business aims to achieve, they do not state how the organization plans to get them done.
+The business's strategic plan typically lays out the actions that the organization intends to take to reach its goals.

-It's also important to note that, in many companies, business goals are not synonymous with business objectives.
-Some organizations differentiate between the two by defining business objectives as achievements or milestones that can be achieved in support of and along the way to reaching the business goal.
+It's also important to note that many companies do not consider business goals as synonymous with objectives and key results (OKRs).
+Some organizations differentiate the two by defining objectives as the milestones achieved in support of and along the way to reaching the business goal.

 Why is it important to set business goals?

-Although the concept of a business goal seems basic, setting business goals is considered a key ingredient for achieving success.
+Although the concept of a business goal seems basic, setting business goals is critical for achieving success.

 Thus, each employee has the ability to prioritize team decisions, as well as individual actions and activities, that will help them support the organization in its quest to achieve its business goals.
 This then helps the organization stay focused on what matters most: The crew rows together to the same finish line, Jones said, with timelines to motivate them to do what they must to reach the destination on time.

-"IT can do this by participating in their own strategic planning exercises and by clearly documenting what processes they currently participate in and what processes they need to develop," she said.
+"IT can do this by participating in their own strategic planning exercises and by clearly documenting what business processes they currently participate in and what processes they need to develop," she explained.

 Benefits of having business goals